 Loanable Funds Theory

-The theory of lonable funds states that in an economy, the interest rate will be determined by the supply of finance (loanable funds) and the demand for loanable funds
+In an economy, interest rate will be determined by the supply of finance (loanable funds) and the demand for loanable funds

 - The supply of finance is the level of savings in the economy.